• Skip to primary navigation

 (As a note, this was one of the first recipes I created for the Food Network blog several years ago.)

-🥕 Root Vegetable Salads
+🥕 Root Vegetables

 Beet Salad with Lentils and Preserved Lemon